Leg Day – it’s the day we all dread.

-Leg day is the day of the week that is dedicated to training your legs – that’s your quads, hamstrings, glutes and calves.
+Leg day is the day of the week that is dedicated to training your legs – that’s your quads, hamstrings, glutes, and calves.
 In order to stimulate these muscle groups, you need to lift heavy with basic compound movements.

-One reason that you have to go heavy on your legs is that they are already used to carrying around your body weight all day long.
+One reason that you have to go heavy on your legs is that they are already used to carrying around your bodyweight all day long.
 They’re also being constantly used, whether you’re walking around or riding your bike.

 When you’re in the gym, your goal is to place stress under muscle fibers to the extent that those fibers are broken down.
-Then, your post exercise recovery and re-feeding is meant to build them back up again.
+Then, your post exercise recovery and re-feeding are meant to build them back up again.
 But, that will never happen unless you place a heavy load on your legs.

 Two of the most basic, and hardest, compound exercises should form part of your leg routine.
 These are the squat and the deadlift.
 Go heavy on these exercises and your legs will be on fire.
-Follow them up with the likes of lunges, leg extensions and goblet squats and it’s no wonder that you’ll be dragging your way to the car.
+Follow them up with the likes of lunges, leg extensions, and goblet squats and it’s no wonder that you’ll be dragging your way to the car.

 Recovery is King